joaoasrosa/joaoasrosa.github.io/_posts/2020-10-19-chaos-engineering-as-management-practice.md

 > Note: However, in an outage scenario, => for me reading this, it reduces the scope back significantly, which is fine for this blog (e.g. focussing on a specific aspect: Hero culture.
 While I believe "change quosient of people (e.g. their ability to change and how they are supported in that my management) is a wider theme and they capability you want to nurture (continuous learning and learnings adoption).
 > Reply to note: Added a punch line with your name on it! :)

 In the previous example, stress is introduced into the system.
 And teams tend to overestimate their decisions in the short time (e.g., when the event is still present in their memory), and underestimate in the medium and long time (e.g. when the event is a foggy memory).
 It matches with Casey and Nora analysis on the safety boundaries.
+Also relates to what Jabe Bloom describes as skillful coping.
 I believe that managers can create safety, and coach and mentor engineers to improve their decision-making process regarding the safety limits.
 At the same time, having a positive effect on the organisation culture towards an open and trustworthy culture.

 > Note: you might want to help the readers with connecting stressors to safety and safety limits.
 Define safety limits (e.g. in context of this blog).
 > Reply to note: added

-#### Declare your intents

-As system thinker, declared intention in a system is crucial.
-Together with colleagues, we are exploring a concept called Intent Oriented Architecture, where from social and technical angles are explicit about the intentions of a team and the solution (often software).
-I'm not trying to predict behaviour, but rather be explicit about my intentions, and the software that I (want to) produce.
-It is valid at all layers of the organisation.
-It is also the base of any operating model.
-But based on my experience declaring intent is not enough.
-We need to verify and test our assumptions, namely on the safety limits of the sociotechnical system.

-Based on the role of a manager in today's world, how can we help individuals and teams to test the safety of the system (people, processes and technology)?

 #### Chaos Engineering and management